wellmoonloft/xiumusic/README.md

-My Apple developer certificate has expired, so you need to repackage it before you can use it.
-Because it has been more than a year, I have just upgraded all the associated projects to ensure that it can run on IOS14+ and MAC OS13+.
+My Apple developer certificate has expired, so you need to build by yourself.
+Because it has been more than a year, I have just upgraded all the dependencies to ensure that it can run on IOS14+ and MAC OS13+.
 I have not tested other platforms (2024.10.8)
+Although the lyrics can be displayed, the method of obtaining the lyrics is still difficult to use.
+If all your music is standard, then there is no problem, but many of the songs I listen to are recorded by streaming, which will result in the inability to automatically identify and need to be manually selected.
+(2024.10.8)

 # XiuMusic
 ![](https://img.shields.io/badge/Toolkit-Flutter-blue.svg)  ![](https://img.shields.io/badge/Language-Dart-orange.svg)  ![](https://img.shields.io/badge/license-MIT-green)  ![](https://img.shields.io/badge/Process-Developing-blueviolet.svg)